-They became great national heroes and even if such acts of courage had little strategic value they did serve to distract the Italian people from the relentless slaughter in the north - it read well in the papers.
+They became great national heroes and even if such acts of courage had little strategic value they did serve to distract the Italian people from the relentless slaughter in the north.

 The advance of the Allied Armies on the Western Front now encouraged General Diaz to take the initiative once more however, and plans were laid to attack the main concentration of Austrian forces around the town of Vittorio Veneto.

 After years of interminable attrition, countless advances and retreats, and the endless casualties for the cost just 5,500 troops killed and wounded the Austro-Hungarian Empire had not only been defeated it had ceased to exist – the humiliation of Caporetto had been avenged.

 The Austro-Hungarian Army had paid a high price in defeat with more than 400,000 men killed and the end of Empire but the cost of victory was no less.

-There had also been many civilian casualties and the economy had been brought close to collapse.
+Civilian casualties had also been high and the economy had been brought close to collapse.

-At the post-war Versailles Conference they received few of the territorial gains they had been promised, most of them instead going to the newly-created South Slav State of Yugoslavia.
+At the post-war Versailles Conference they received few of the territorial gains they had been promised, most of them going to the newly-created South Slav State of Yugoslavia.